School of Social and Political Science

 The Politicisation of Security: Controversy, Mobilisation, Arena Shifting.
 Introduction by the Guest Editors, Jonas Hagmann, Hendrik Hegemann, Andrew W. Neal, ERIS – European Review of International Studies, Vol. 5, No. 3, 2018.

 Security in a Small Nation: Scotland, Democracy, Politics, editor, (Open Book Publishers, 2017).
-Full open access.
+Open access.

 Critical Security Methods: New Frameworks for Analysis.
 Edited by Claudia Aradau, Andrew Neal, Jef Huysmans, and Nadine Voelkner.
 Routledge (Routledge 2014).